 Instructions for Obtaining a Commercial Sealant Applicators Annual Permit and License

 No person shall apply a coal tar or other high PAH Content sealant product on asphalt paved surfaces within the township.

 • No commercial applicator, residential or commercial developer, or other similar individual or organization shall direct any employee, independent contractor, volunteer, or other person to apply or sell any coal tar or other high PAH content sealant product to any driveway, parking lot, or other surface within the township.

 • A license must be applied for at the township clerk’s office.
-Be sure to have your product name, MSDS sheet and CAS numbers ready when applying.
+Be sure to have your product name, SDS sheet and CAS numbers ready when applying.

 • A license issued under this article shall be valid until expiration, suspension, or revocation.

 • A notarized, sworn statement signed by an owner or duly authorized representative of a commercial applicator indicating that the applicator will comply with the requirements of the Ordinance of the Township throughout the registration period.

 • All commercial sealer product applicators shall be licensed in good standing by the Township before applying sealants on any paved surfaces in the township.